Seth Berkley

 Seth Franklin Berkley (born October 18, 1956) is an American medical epidemiologist and a global advocate of the power of vaccines.
 He is the founder and former president and CEO of the International AIDS Vaccine Initiative (IAVI) and former CEO of Gavi, the Vaccine Alliance.
 He is currently a senior advisor to the Pandemic Center at Brown University School of Public Health.

 Early life and education

 Berkley was born in New York City.

-In 1974, Berkley was graduated from McBurney School, a private school in New York City.
+In 1974, Berkley graduated from McBurney School, a private school in New York City.
 In 1978, he received a ScB from Brown University.
 In 1981, he received a M.D. from Brown University's Alpert Medical School.
 Berkley then trained in internal medicine at Harvard University.

 Career

 From 1984 to 1986, Berkley worked as a medical epidemiologist for the Center for Infectious Diseases of the U.S. Centers for Disease Control and Prevention (CDC) in Atlanta, GA.
 While working for the CDC, Berkley was involved in, among other things, managing the national Toxic Shock Syndrome surveillance system.
 He also conducted an investigation of an outbreak of Brazilian Purpuric Fever, a disease that was killing children in Brazil, and helped to discover the etiologic agent.
 In 1986, on assignment from the CDC, Berkley served as an epidemiologist for the Massachusetts Department of Public Health, working on routine surveillance and outbreak investigations.

 A year later, while working for the Carter Presidential Center in Atlanta, Berkley was assigned as an epidemiologist at the Ministry of Health in Uganda.
 In this role, he worked to establish and manage the Ugandan surveillance system for AIDS, validate the AIDS clinical case definition for Africa and assist with the conduct and analysis of the national HIV sero-survey.
 Berkley played a role in helping to develop Uganda's National AIDS Control programs, and served as an attending internal medicine physician at Mulago Hospital in Kampala.

 Subsequently, Berkley worked for the Rockefeller Foundation, initially as program scientist and finally as associate director of the Health Sciences Division.
 During his eight years with the Rockefeller Foundation, Berkley managed programs in epidemiology, public health, medical and nursing education, vaccination, AIDS and sexually transmitted diseases and reproductive health in Africa, Asia, and Latin America.
 Some of his initiatives included developing a public health training program, Public Health School without Walls, which began in Zimbabwe, Ghana, Uganda, and then spread to Vietnam, as well as an international program to support non-governmental organizations working on AIDS, the International HIV/AIDS Alliance.
 He also represented the Rockefeller Foundation during meetings of the United Nations' Children's Vaccine Initiative, which was later replaced by Gavi, the Vaccine Alliance.